 Honoris Educational Network is here to support you during this time.
-We are reachable through digital and online means from Monday to Saturday until 4 pm.
+We are reachable through digital and online means from Monday to Friday 8.30 am to 4 pm and Saturday 8.30 an to 1.30 pm.
 Our aim is to maintain undisrupted learning even during the current outbreak so that you can achieve your career goals.
 Kindly respect social distancing and current Government sanitary measures.

 Some important contacts you should know:

 Classes (MS Teams): firstname.lastname@example.org 5500 5103

 Dissertation: email@example.com 5948 3920

 New Enrolment: email@example.com 5907 0719

 Honoris Educational Network is ensuring continuity by offering classes online through Microsoft Teams.
 Should you have any difficulty in logging onto the platforms, get in touch with us at the following email addresses: firstname.lastname@example.org.